 3. Cumbersome codebase management: Maintaining platform specific repositories is a straightforward task but keeping a check on a single codebase for multiple platforms is very difficult.
 Developers might have to cut corners in maintaining the quality of code in order to support a feature.
 Support for updates: Any update to the native APls will not be supported by the hybrid framework out of the box.
 A hybrid app wanting to leverage new features will have to wait for the framework developers to support it.

-Given the pros and cons of a hybrid app, an organization should consider whether it benefits them in the long term rather than the short term gain it would derive from getting their product to the market quickly.
+Given the pros and cons of a hybrid app, an organization should consider whether it benefits them in the long term rather than the short-term gain it would derive from getting their product to the market quickly.

 Regardless of the drawbacks, the development being made in the hybrid app space is keeping everyone excited and it is definitely something for everyone to keep an eye on.